rali-udem/reverb/README.md

 # A French Version of ReVerb

-This package is an adaptation of ReVerb to the French language created by [RALI](http://rali.iro.umontreal.ca/), at the Université de Montréal, by [Philippe Langlais](http://www.iro.umontreal.ca/~felipe/) and his team.
+This package is an adaptation of ReVerb to the French language.
+It has been created at [RALI](http://rali.iro.umontreal.ca/) (Université de Montréal) by [Philippe Langlais](http://www.iro.umontreal.ca/~felipe/) and his team.

 The original ReVerb ([on GitHub](https://github.com/knowitall/reverb)) was developed